petebuffon/tdnab/README.md

 ## Simple HTML table <td> scraper

 tdnab is a Rust CLI program that quickly generates a wordlist from a webpage.
-All cells, HTML tag <td>, are scraped from all HTML tables from a given website URL.
+The contents of all `<td>` HTML tags are scraped from all HTML tables from a given website URL.
 Various flags are available to filter and transform the output wordlist.

 ## Usage
 ```